Drought is Over, but Conservation is a Way of Life!

 The Napa community responded exceptionally well to the statewide drought emergency.
 Water usage in Napa went down 25%, beating our target by 5%, saving 1.2 billion gallons, and achieving our lowest usage since the 1987-92 drought, when the population was 14,000 fewer and extensive hotel development had yet to occur.

-Water use efficiency and water conservation form an integral part of the City of Napa's long-term water management strategy.
-As a signatory to the Memorandum of Understanding Regarding Urban Water Conservation in California, the City is committed to implementing the appropriate Best Management Practices (BMPs) to ensure future supply reliability.
-To comply with the Water Conservation Act of 2009 (SBx7-7), the City is working to reduce demand below 132 gallons per capita per day (gpcd) by 2020.
+Water use efficiency and conservation form an integral part of the City of Napa's long-term water management strategy.
+To comply with the Water Conservation Act of 2009 (SBx7-7), the City is working to keep system demand below 132 gallons per capita per day (gpcd) for 2020 and beyond.
 For our customers this means we are available to help you make every drop count, and every drop you save will reduce your own water bill!

 From 1997 to 2002, demand on our water system averaged 170 gpcd.
-Since 2003 when the City began to implement more California BMPs, demand has averaged 146 gpcd, including a low of 116 gpcd in 2015.
+Since 2003 when the City began to implement more California Best Management Practices, demand has averaged 147 gpcd, including a low of 114 gpcd in 2016.
 This trend results from the evolution of water-efficient appliances, City ordinances and programs, and water recycling.
 We look to continue this progress by offering our customers a variety of financial incentives and educational opportunities:

 - Virtual Water Saver Home Tour